theochem/horton/doc/download_and_install_mac.rst

     sudo port select --set py-sympy py27-sympy
     sudo port install py27-matplotlib
     sudo port install libxc

-LibInt2 is yet unavailable on MacPorts and must be installed manually, as explained in :ref:`mac_manual_dependency_install`.
+    sudo port install libint

 The GNU compilers are only used to compile Fortran code as the default C/C++ compiler on the Mac is ``clang``.

 .. _mac_manual_dependency_install: